bmilde/ambientsearch/README.md

 # Keyphrase extraction

 The system extracts keyphrases from speech input.
-This mainly uses a precomputed [http://maggie.lt.informatik.tu-darmstadt.de/jobimtext/components/druid/](DRUID) list to find possible candidates.
-These candidates are then ranked using Word2vec and TF-IDF in Ambient Search.
+This mainly uses a precomputed [DRUID](http://maggie.lt.informatik.tu-darmstadt.de/jobimtext/components/druid/) list to find possible candidates.
+These candidates are then ranked using a combined Word2vec and TF-IDF measure in Ambient Search.

 Examples of keyphrase extraction in speech transcriptions using various methods: